Cordyceps (mace): properties, contraindications, how to take

 .

-Preliminary studies show an interesting potential for the effects of cordyceps, but the study groups to date have not been numerous and there is no information about a planned or ongoing clinical trial starring this fungus.
-I do not rule out that cordyceps-containing preparations could become valuable medicines.
-For the moment, its consumption is a medical 'experiment'.
+Preliminary studies show considerable potential for cordyceps, but the study groups were not numerous and there is no information about a designed or ongoing clinical trial starring 'our hero'.
+It is not impossible that products containing cordyceps could become valuable medicines.
+For the moment, its consumption is a kind of medical experiment.

 .